4 Steps to Futureproof your Learning and Development Strategy

 Here’s everything you need to know about why your organisation needs a learning and development strategy and 4 steps you can take to make yours futureproof.

-What is a Learning and Development Strategy and Why Does my Organisation Need One?
+What is a Learning and Development Strategy?

-One of the key elements of a successful organisation are engaged, skilled and fulfilled employees.
+One of the key elements of a successful organisation is engaged, skilled and fulfilled employees.
 There are several ways you can achieve this, but one way is through an effective learning and development strategy (L&D).

 The purpose of an L&D strategy is to outline employee capabilities and skills that the organisation needs to improve and succeed.
-An L&D strategy is usually written to last for 3-5 years, but to do this, you need to make sure you’ve left room for flexibility and change for the near future.
+An L&D strategy is usually written to last for 3-5 years, but to do this, you need to make sure you’ve left room for flexibility and change in the near future.

 Depending on the size of your organisation, your L&D strategy might be 30 or 10 pages long.
 However, it should include points such as the current business environment and how any internal or external factors can impact operating processes, the key drivers of change and specific aims or milestones for the future.